-Strategies Actions

-Air and Marine Infrastructure 1.
-Recognise the main airports (Onslow and Paraburdoo) and ports (Barrow Island, Ashburton and Beadon Creek) as strategic infrastructure that requires protection from incompatible use and development.
-2. Protect the existing and future airspace requirements for Onslow Airport to meet the relevant requirements of the Civil Aviation Safety Authority (CASA).
-3. Recognise the importance of Beadon Creek Boat Harbour to accommodate the growing marine servicing industry.
-4. Develop a strategy to improve and maintain air transport connections to the Onslow and Paraburdoo Airports, including the expansion of airport infrastructure.
-Actions Air and Marine Infrastructure 1.
-Have regard to the Port of Ashburton Master Plan including any recommendations of the Plan that may be relevant to the Scheme.
-2. Implement the land use planning recommendation from the Onslow Airport Master Plan based on the extension of the runway to 2,200m total length.
-3. Update the Onslow Airport OLS on the Scheme may to account for the realigned runway.
-4. Plan for future upgrade opportunities to Onslow Airport for airside and landside facilities and infrastructure.
-Protect the drainage requirements of the Airport from stormwater flowing from neighbouring development areas.
-5. Classify the following facilities within the 'Strategi Infrastructure' reserve, having regard to the objectiv of the reserve in the Model Provisions Planning an Development (Local Planning Schemes) Regulation 2015: a.
-Onslow Airport; b.
-Beadon Creek Boat Harbour; c.
-Paraburdoo Airport.
-6. Include Special Control Areas in the local plannin scheme for the: a.
-Onslow Airport Obstacle Limitation Surface (a amended); b.
-Onslow Airport Aircraft Noise Exposure Forecas N70 contour (when prepared).
+Air and Marine Infrastructure

+- Recognise the main airports (Onslow and Paraburdoo) and ports (Barrow Island, Ashburton and Beadon Creek) as strategic infrastructure that requires protection from incompatible use and development. - Protect the existing and future airspace requirements for Onslow Airport to meet the relevant requirements of the Civil Aviation Safety Authority (CASA). - Recognise the importance of Beadon Creek Boat Harbour to accommodate the growing marine servicing industry and as a community boating precinct. - Develop a strategy to improve and maintain air transport connections to the Onslow and Paraburdoo Airports, including the expansion of airport infrastructure.

+Air and Marine Infrastructure

+- Have regard to the Port of Ashburton Master Plan, including any recommendations of the Plan that may be relevant to the Scheme. - Implement the land use planning recommendations from the Onslow Airport Master Plan based on the extension of the runway to 2,200m total length. - Update the Onslow Airport OLS on the Scheme map to account for the realigned runway. - 4.
+Plan for future upgrade opportunities to Onslow Airport for airside and landside facilities and infrastructure.
+Protect the drainage requirements of the Airport from stormwater flowing from neighbouring development areas. - Classify the following facilities within the 'Strategic Infrastructure' reserve, having regard to the objective of the reserve in the Model Provisions Planning and Development (Local Planning Schemes) Regulations 2015: - a.
+Onslow Airport; - b.
+Beadon Greek Boat Harbour; - c.
+Paraburdoo Airport. - d.
+Tom Price Airport - e.
+Yardie Landing - Investigate Yardie Landing as a prospective Heavy Industry site. - Include Special Control Areas in the local planning scheme for the: - a.
+Onslow Airport Obstacle Limitation Surface (as amended); - b.
+Onslow Airport Aircraft Noise Exposure Forecast N70 contour (when prepared). - Zone the Beadon Creek Boat Harbour operational land and adjoining undeveloped land 'Industrial Development' in order to undertake structure planning for the area.
+The structure plan will be prepared by the Shire in collaboration with the Department of Transport and leaseholders.
-UTILITIES

-Strategies Actions

-Utilities 1.
-Recognise that the private sector funds a Utilities1.
-Support the long-term delivery of sustainable wate supplies to Onslow through the Cane River bore fiel